rikosintie/ARP-Sort/README.md

 You may need to ping the broadcast mask on the core before running the "sh ip arp" to make sure all devices are in the table.
 Most devices ignore a broadcast ping for security reasons but I've found that the fire alarms and Environmental Montioring Systems (EMS) that I am interested in do respond to ping x.x.x.255 (for a /24).
 If you know there are more devices than are showing up in the table you can use a tool like nmap or angry IP to ping all addresses in the subnet.

 I also use the script to create the input to the [PingInfoView v1.65 - Ping monitor utility](http://www.nirsoft.net/utils/multiple_ping_tool.html) tool.
-I just run `sh ip arp vlan x` for the vlan of interest, run the script and pasted the output into PingInfoView.
+I just run `sh ip arp vlan x` for the vlan of interest, run the script and paste the output into PingInfoView.
 It uses the MAC as the hostname but that is fine for a lot of situations.

 I do that before the cutover and sort by Servers, Building Management, switches, etc. I put each into a separate PingInfoViewer instance and then I have a dashboard of all critical devices.
 One look and I can see if something isn't working after the cutover.